Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Schools are required to:

-• act upon feedback received from QCIA verification (see Section 3.4.3: QCIA verification)
+• act on feedback received from QCIA verification (see Section 3.4.3: QCIA verification)

-• submit final certification information for exiting students in the Student Management application by the date published in the SEP calendar
+• submit final certification information for exiting students in the Student Management app by the date published in the SEP calendar

 • check that the QCIA does not duplicate any QCE-contributing studies